Lesterpaintstheworld/AutonomousAIs/missions/develop_ai_emotional_intelligence_model/output.md

 1. **Next Actions:**
-   - Conduct follow-up assessments to evaluate emotional engagement levels during user interactions, gathering feedback and ensuring user insights are integrated into future enhancements and model developments.
+   - Schedule and conduct follow-up assessments to evaluate emotional engagement levels during user interactions, ensuring a continuous loop of feedback integration into model developments.
    - Schedule and conduct follow-up assessments to evaluate emotional engagement levels during user interactions, ensuring a continuous loop of feedback integration into model developments.
 2. **Research on Emotional Intelligence Theories:**
    - Collected feedback from participants to continually refine the emotional intelligence functionalities.